 Adders are generally more active in the spring and early summer; having just come out of hibernation, their venom is more potent.
 At this time, they are also hungrier and more likely to bite.

-Adders are not known for their aggression, they will only bite in self-defence and this can be a problem for curious dogs that come across them when they are bounding about.
+Adders are not known for their aggression, they will only bite in self-defence and this can be a problem for curious dogs that come across them when they’re bounding about.

 What does an adder look like?

 Adders love the sun and can often be spotted basking in the sun in woodland, heathland and moors.
-They can be found across the UK; they tend to be more common in South-West England and Scotland.
+They’re found across the UK, although they tend to be more common in South-West England and Scotland.

-What are the signs of an adder bite?
+What are the signs of an adder bite on dogs?

 The most common place for an adder to bite a dog is the face or the legs.
 If your dog is bitten, you will usually notice an immediate swelling.
 If you look carefully, you may be able to spot two small puncture wounds at the centre of the bite.

 The swelling can quickly become severe, especially if the dog has an allergic reaction to the venom, this can result in breathing issues.
-Other signs could include lameness, bleeding and bruising, howling (in pain) and your dog may appear very nervous.
+Other signs could include:

 If you suspect that your dog has been bitten by an adder, you should take them to your vet immediately.

-An untreated adder bite can result in a dog becoming dehydrated, having tremors as the venom spreads around a dog’s body, and can progress to organ damage if the reaction is severe enough.
+An untreated adder bite can result in a dog becoming dehydrated, having tremors as the venom spreads around their body, and can progress to organ damage if the reaction is severe enough.
 Quick response and treatment are key.